Last Updated on May 15, 2023 by Ernests Embutnieks

 Offering a flat-edge build, the Apple Pencil 2 straight away resolves the rolling-down-the-slope issue that some first-generation Apple Pencil users had to complain about.
-Apart from that, both can be listed among the good-for-ergonomics styluses.
+Apart from that, both have great ergonomics in their own right.

 Weighing 20.7g and scaling to 8.9 mm in diameter, you’ll have a good experience using any of the styluses, even for long periods.
 The overall built is so well executed from grip to thickness that using Apple Pencil and Apple Pencil 2 feels like any other pencil we write on paper.

 The tip of both the Apple Pencils is indistinguishable in many ways.
 Whether you consider the Apple Pencil 1 or the Apple Pencil 2, the tip in each case is fairly hard.
 In other words, either of the styluses taps firmly on the iPad’s screen.
 The hard-built of the tip also corresponds to its durable nature.